zaforIq/zaforIq/README.md

 - 👋 Hi, I’m @zaforIq
 - 👀 I’m interested in problem solving
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently involved with web development

 <!---
 zaforIq/zaforIq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.